pluralsight/guides/how-to-migrate-a-virtual-machine-from-virtualbox-4-x-to-vmware-workstation-9-x-or-10/article.md

 ![alt "Command Line"](http://i.imgur.com/ai9rzYk.png "We should execute a custom installation since we will link the converted VMDK disk in a new machine.")

-!We should execute a custom installation since we will link the converted VMDK disk in a new machine.
+We should execute a custom installation since we will link the converted VMDK disk in a new machine.